CCSO: student stabs teacher with pencil at Golden Gate Middle

 The teacher received superficial injuries to her hand and a bruise to the back of her head for which she sought medical treatment.
 The student was taken into custody.

-Principal Doctor Jennifer Knutowski of Golden Gate Middle School sent the following address to parents after the incident:
+Golden Gate Middle School principal Dr. Jennifer Knutowski sent the following message to parents after the incident, which read in part:

 Hello Golden Gate Middle School parents,